vuongducphuong/documentation/content/applications/sales/sales/products_prices/products/variants.rst

    :alt: Attribute creation window.

-Then, select a :guilabel:`Display Type`, which determines how this product will be shown on the :guilabel:`eCommerce` page, :guilabel:`Point of Sale` dashboard, and :guilabel:`Product Configurator`.
+Then, select a :guilabel:`Display Type`, which determines how this product will be shown on the :guilabel:`eCommerce` page, :guilabel:`Điểm bán hàng` dashboard, and :guilabel:`Product Configurator`.

 - :guilabel:`Radio`: options appear in a bullet style list.